top of page

 Sand Beach from Acadia Ocean Path

 The mostly-flat trail follows one of the most scenic portions of the coastline.
-The path parallels Acadia Park Loop Road (only a few portions abut the roadway).
+The path parallels Acadia Park Loop Road.
 For long portions of the path you can go off-trail to climb across wide expanses of rock that drop off into the crashing surf.
 Allow around 3 hours for the hike, and the following stops:

-Stop 1 - Sand Beach: Amazing scenery and sandy beach.
+Stop 1 - Sand Beach Acadia: Amazing scenery and sandy beach.

-Stop 2 - Thunder Hole: Blow hole where waves crash with a roar.
+Stop 2 - Thunder Hole Acadia: Blow hole where waves crash with a roar.

-Stop 3 - Monument Cove: Pass by a small, rocky stretch of coast with striking granite formations.
+Stop 3 - Monument Cove Acadia: Pass by a small, rocky stretch of coast with striking granite formations.

-Stop 4 - Boulder Beach: Cove littered with bowling ball sized rocks worn smooth from the surf.
+Stop 4 - Boulder Beach Acadia: Cove littered with bowling ball sized rocks worn smooth from the surf.

-Stop 5 - Otter Cliff and Point: Dramatic cliffs that are a favorite of rock climbers and rocks to relax on.
+Stop 5 - Otter Cliff Acadia: Dramatic cliffs that are a favorite of rock climbers and rocks to relax on.

 Acadia Ocean Path by Otter Cliffs

-Later in the day, if you still have the urge to explore, drive to Bridge Street in Bar Harbor.
+Later in the day, drive to Bridge Street in Bar Harbor.
 At the end of the road, at low tide, water from the bay disappears and there is a natural land bridge leading to Bar Island.
 If the tides are right, hike to Bar Island.
 Trek it's rocky perimeter or ascend the hill for spectacular sunset views of Bar Harbor.
 TIP: The land bridge can be crossed 1.5 hours before/after low tide (or the area floods).

 Land Bridge to Bar Island